EarthBigData/openSAR/documentation/EBD_DataGuide.md

 ### Geographic 1 x 1 degree tiles

-Geographic tiles are named in analogy to the SRTM 1x1 degree tiling scheme:
+Geographic tiles are named based on the upper left corner:

 NnnEeee, NnnWwww, SssEeee, or SssWwww